eranr/storylet/chapter2.rst

 “Did a Jenkins job”, Gerrit replied.

-“So its because of you that its down for the past few days?”
+“So its because of you that he is down for the past few days?”

 “Yeah”, Gerrit answered gloomily, “I actually thought I did a good job, turned out to be too good”, too good is bad for the karma Gerrit thought without